-If you are a student who has graduated this semester, or if you are losing UC SHIP eligibility because you are no longer a registered student at UC Berkeley, it is important to plan ahead for continuing health coverage.
+If you are a student who has graduated this semester, or if you are losing SHIP eligibility because you are no longer a registered student at UC Berkeley, it is important to plan ahead for continuing health coverage.

-If your final semester is a spring semester, your last day of UC SHIP coverage is August 14.
-If your final semester is a fall semester, your last day of UC SHIP coverage is January 14.
+If your final semester is a spring semester, your last day of SHIP coverage is August 14.
+If your final semester is a fall semester, your last day of SHIP coverage is January 14.

 Insurance After Graduation Workshops